shawn-thorn/shawnthornbooks.com/content/publication/dtmb/index.md

 # Summary.
 An optional shortened abstract.
 summary: This anti-bullying story is about a boy who has taunted and teased Mr. Beeze one too many times before the pink bee decides enough is enough.

-tags:
+#tags:
-- Source Themes
+#- Source Themes
-featured: false
+#featured: false

-#links:
+links:
-#- name: Amazon USA
+- name: Back in stores soon!
 #  url: https://www.amazon.com/Dont-Tease-Beeze-Shawn-Thorn/dp/1525515888

 # Featured image